 We are subject to market exposures in several aspects of our business and may enter into derivative instruments in order to hedge the effect of these market exposures on our operations.
 Potential market exposures for which we may use derivative instruments to hedge include: (i) changes in the fair value of our international investments due to fluctuations in currency exchange rates, (ii) changes in the fair value of our fixed-rate debt due to changes in the underlying interest rates, and (iii) variability in interest payments due to changes in the underlying interest rate for our floating-rate debt.
-Derivative instruments are subject to fair value of use of third party valuations, which utilize the market standard methodology of netting the discounted future cash receipts and the discounted future expected cash payments.
-Frior to entering into the derivative instrument, we evaluate whether the transaction will qualify for hedge accounting and continue to evaluate hedge effectiveness throughout the life of the instrument.
+Derivative instruments are subject to fair value reporting at each reporting date and the increase or decrease in fair value is recorded in net income (loss) or other comprehensive income (loss), based on the applicable hedge accounting guidance.
+We estimate the fair value of these instruments through the use of third party valuations, which utilize the market standard methodology of netting the discounted future cash receipts and the discounted future expected cash payments.
+Prior to entering into the derivative instrument, we evaluate whether the transaction will qualify for hedge accounting and continue to evaluate hedge effectiveness throughout the life of the instrument.
 Derivative instruments that meet the requirements for hedge accounting are recorded on the balance sheet at fair value, with offsetting changes recorded to net income (loss) or other comprehensive income (loss), based on the applicable hedge accounting guidance.
 We incorporate credit valuation adjustments to reflect, as applicable, our own nonperformance risk or the respective counterparty's nonperformance risk in the fair value measurements.
-In adjusting the fair value of our derivative instruments or the effect of nonperformance risk, we have considered the impact of netting and accumulated guarantees.
+In adjusting the fair value of our derivative instruments for the effect of nonperformance risk, we have considered the impact of netting any applicable credit enhancements, such as collateral postings, thresholds, mutual puts and accumulated guarantees.
 The variable cash flow streams are based on an expectation of future interest and exchange rates derived from observed market interest and exchange rate curves.
 The values of these instruments will change over time as cash receipts and payments are made and as market conditions change.